frePPLe/frepple/doc/user-guide/model-reference/resources.rst

-A number of specialized operationresource subclasses exist to select in which bucket the capacity needs to be consumed: at the start of the operationplan, at the end of the operationplan or somewhere between the start and end.
+A number of specialized operationresource subclasses exist to select in which bucket the capacity needs to be consumed: at the start of the operation, at the end of the operation or somewhere between the start and end.

 Infinite resource